 Why Every One of Us Needs a Voting Plan

 Well-meaning friends and colleagues tell us voting is “easy.”
 For them, perhaps it is.
 For us, lots of executive dysfunctions stand between us and a completed ballot.
 Thankfully, none of these challenges is big or daunting enough to keep us from the polls.
-Here’s a plan for getting it done on November 6.
+Here’s a plan for getting it done by November 3.

 You’ve heard the message repeated for months: Make sure you’re registered to vote.
-You have to go vote.
-Vote November 6th!
+You have to vote — by mail or in person.
+It’s your right, and obligation.

-But for people with attention deficit disorder (ADHD or ADD), it’s not that simple.
+But for people with attention deficit hyperactivity disorder (ADHD or ADD), it’s not that simple.
 Our best-laid plans go sideways.
 We forget the date.
 We forget the time.
-We forget our wallet; we get busy; we just plain don’t feel qualified to make a choice because we don’t know anything about who we’re choosing.
+We forget our wallet; we get busy; we just plain don’t feel qualified to make a choice because there’s always more research, more issues, more late-breaking news.

 But we’re Americans.
 And an American’s most precious right is the right to a government of the people, by the people, and for the people.
 “It shall not perish from this Earth,” said Lincoln in the Gettysburg Address.
 So we have to get off our couches.
 (Did you know that only 58% of eligible voters went to the polls in 2016, according to PBS?)
 We have to keep the great engine of democracy moving — and that means voting.